 Musicians and composers of international stature are invited to the campus for concerts, workshops, and master classes.
 Students have the opportunity to attend rehearsals and to work with the artists.
-In addition to the concerts organized by the Duke Institute of the Arts, the music department hosts concert series of jazz, contemporary music, organ recitals, and of the resident Ciompi Quartet.
+In addition to the concerts organized by Duke Performances, the music department hosts concert series of jazz, contemporary music, organ recitals, and of the resident Ciompi Quartet.
 All department music ensembles perform regularly on campus.